Layout management

 display.setLayoutData(gridData);

-The GridData is the layout data object associated with GridLayout.
+GridData is the layout data object associated with GridLayout.
 We make the text widget span all four columns.
+Button btn = new Button(shell, SWT.PUSH);Inside the for loop, we create buttons and put them into the grid.

 btn.setText(buttons[i]);